Eyþór Ingi Gunnlaugsson

-Eyþór Ingi Gunnlaugsson (born 29 May 1989 in Dalvík), transliterated/also known as Eythor Ingi, is an Icelandic singer, songwriter, producer, actor, and musician, known for solo material bands called Eldberg, Todmobile and Rock Paper Sisters, represented Iceland in the Eurovision Song Contest 2013 in Malmö, Sweden with the song "Ég á líf" after winning Söngvakeppnin 2013.
+Eyþór Ingi Gunnlaugsson (born 29 May 1989), transliterated/also known as Eythor Ingi, is an Icelandic singer, songwriter, producer, actor, and musician, known for the solo material bands Eldberg, Todmobile and Rock Paper Sisters.
+He represented Iceland in the Eurovision Song Contest 2013 in Malmö, Sweden with the song "Ég á líf".

+Life and career

-At age 15, he played in the Icelandic version of the musical "Oliver!", and in 2008 won the TV talent show "Bandið hans Bubba". after previously having won a song contest for high school students 2007, in which he sang the Deep Purple song "Perfect Strangers".
+At age 15, he played in the Icelandic version of the musical Oliver!, and in 2008 won the TV talent show Bandið hans Bubba.
+He had previously won a song contest for high school students in 2007 where he sang the Deep Purple song "Perfect Strangers".
 His musical influences are Jeff Buckley, The Beatles, Led Zeppelin and David Bowie.

 He is the founder of the band Eldberg.
-In 2010, joined reactivated band Todmobile with which released the album "7".
-In 2011, he was nominated for Gríman theatrical Awards for his role as Riff Raff in "The Rocky Horror Picture Show" and a year later appeared in "Les Misérables".
-In 2013, he was elected to represent Iceland at the Eurovision Song Contest 2013 with the song "Ég á Líf".
-In 2013, along with a band Atómskáldin released album "Eyþór Ingi og Atómskáldin".
+In 2010, joined reactivated band Todmobile with which released the album 7.
+In 2011, he was nominated for Gríman theatrical Awards for his role as Riff Raff in The Rocky Horror Picture Show and a year later appeared in Les Misérables.
+In 2013, he won Söngvakeppnin 2013 and represent Iceland at the Eurovision Song Contest 2013 with the song "Ég á líf" where he placed 17th in the final.
+He, along with the band Atómskáldin, released the album Eyþór Ingi og Atómskáldin the same year.

-He is founder, lead vocalist, guitar player and one of the songwriters in Rock Paper Sisters.